Sleep Science and Sleep Disorders

 Coordinating Efforts to Address the Nation's Health Challenges

-Located in the NHLBI, the National Center on Sleep Disorders Research (NCSDR) supports and coordinates sleep science and disorders research, training, and awareness across NIH, other federal agencies and outside organizations.
-The center also participates in the translation of new sleep research findings for dissemination to health care professionals and the public.
+For more than 25 years, NHLBI’s National Center on Sleep Disorders Research (NCSDR) has supported and coordinated sleep science and disorders research, training, and awareness across NIH, other federal agencies and outside organizations.
+The center also participates in the translation of new sleep research findings for dissemination to healthcare professionals and the public.
+Read Celebrating 25 Years of Research to Promote Healthy Sleep to learn more about the Center's legacy in research and initiatives.

 Facilitating Discussions on Sleep Disorders